yeagerba/hugo/README.md

 2. Data ingestion
   - Data was downloaded from the New York City Department of Health and Mental Hygiene as well as from the Google Maps API.
 3. Visualizations
-  - Several visualizations illustrating model fits to the data are plotted in the model development Jupyter notebook `model/Food Safety Model Development.ipynb`
+  - Several visualizations illustrating model fits to the data are plotted in the model development Jupyter notebook `model/Food Safety Model Development.ipynb`.
 4a.
 Machine learning
   - The predictive model uses natural language processing, regression, and cross validation 4c.
 Interactive website
   - The web app allows users to search for a restaurant through Google Maps.
 Data from the Maps API is then given to the predictive model to provide an estimate of the restaurant's health inspection performance.
 5. A deliverable
-  - The Jupyter notebook `model/Food Safety Model Development.ipynb` details data processing and development of the model
+  - The Jupyter notebook `model/Food Safety Model Development.ipynb` details data processing and development of the model.

+## Notes:
+- The web app requires a working Google Maps API key, stored in `API_keys/API_key_GoogleMaps.txt`.
+- Data used for model training is located in `model/data/raw_data.zip` and must be unzipped before running the model development Jupyter notebook.